 Veterans always get the same annual cost-of-living increase as Social Security recipients.
 But there's no guarantee that will continue.

-That’s why lawmakers are again pushing for new legislation that would permanently tie together the two rate increases, and thus avoiding a potential payout hiccup if congressional politics stalls what is normally routine business.
+That’s why lawmakers are again pushing for new legislation that would permanently tie together the two rate increases together permanently, and thus avoiding a potential payout hiccup if congressional politics stalls what is normally routine business benefits legislation.

 Earlier this month, House lawmakers adopted the so-called "American Heroes COLA Act," which would provide an automatic cost-of-living adjust for veterans benefits such as disability compensation, payouts for dependents, and other Veterans Affairs living allowances.